 Integrating service for multi-disciplinary effect

-Client Services provide clients of the Centre's court and residents of the Centre's jurisdiction with on-site services, and referrals to, victims’ support, mediation, mental health assistance, drug and alcohol treatment, counselling, employment, financial and housing support, and specialised Koori services, and migrant and refugee support.
+Services we offer include victims’ support, mediation, mental health assistance, drug and alcohol treatment, counselling, employment, financial and housing support, and specialised Koori services, migrant and refugee support, men's behaviour change, and LGBTI family violence support.

-Client Services operates under the Embedded Specialist Service Model (ESSM).
+Client Services operates under what we call the Embedded Specialist Service Model (ESSM).

-This ESSM comprises service providers employed directly by the NJC, and those engaged through contractual arrangements with external agencies who locate staff at the Centre.
+In this model, Client Services comprises service providers employed directly by the NJC and those engaged through contractual arrangements with external agencies who locate staff at the Centre.

-The latter have a dual-line management structure whereby the NJC provides operational management while their organisation of origin delivers professional development, supervision and backfill.
+The latter have a dual-line management structure; the NJC provides operational management while their organisation of origin deliver professional development, supervision and backfill.

-If there is a delay in a client accessing a service that is not offered by the Centre, Client Service provides case management for as long as needed.
+If there's a delay getting clients into a service or we don't offer what the client needs Client Service provides case management for as long as needed.
+That is, we take care of people.

-In all, the ESSM is greater than the sum of its parts and significantly different to any other client services model in the Australia’s justice system.
+Our ESSM is greater than the sum of its parts and significantly different to other on-site treatment models in the Australia’s justice system.

-The treatment and supports services offered by Client Services do not come with time limits, and can be accessed at any time from pre-to post sentence—our preference is to get clients engaged as early as possible.
+There are no time limits on our treatment and supports services.
+And services are accessible at any time from pre-to post sentence—our preference is to get clients engaged as early as possible and for as long as it takes.

 A referral to one member of the Client Service is a gateway to all services, and as most clients have multiple needs, agencies work in multi-disciplinary teams to manage clients together.
 This enables agencies to: